brechtDR/mini-static-thingy-wingy/README.md

 ## Using translation files

-You can upgrade you webpack config to look for translation files in your folder.
+You can upgrade the webpack config file to look for translation files in your folder.

 **1. In you webpack, add the following line of code**